-A clinical trial for the medication sirolimus is open for patients with idiopathic/HHV-8-negative multicentric Castleman disease (iMCD)
+The clinical trial for the medication sirolimus is now closed for patients with idiopathic/HHV-8-negative multicentric Castleman disease (iMCD)

-Patients with idiopathic (HHV-8-negative) multicentric Castleman disease who still have significant symptoms after trying either siltuximab or tocilizumab are eligible to enroll
+The trial was open for patients with idiopathic (HHV-8-negative) multicentric Castleman disease who continued to experience significant symptoms after trying either siltuximab or tocilizumab.

 About the clinical trial

-The Castleman Disease Collaborative Network (CDCN) has partnered with the University of Pennsylvania and the University of Arkansas for Medical Sciences to conduct a research study of an investigational medicine, sirolimus, for adults who have idiopathic multicentric Castleman disease (iMCD) and are unable to benefit from anti-IL-6 therapies.
+The Castleman Disease Collaborative Network (CDCN) partnered with the University of Pennsylvania and the University of Arkansas for Medical Sciences to conduct a research study of an investigational medicine, sirolimus, for adults who have idiopathic multicentric Castleman disease (iMCD) and are unable to benefit from anti-IL-6 therapies.
 Anti-IL-6 therapies are siltuximab (Sylvant) and tocilizumab (Actemra).
-Participation in this study is entirely voluntary.
+This trial is now closed to enrollment.
+Please visit this page in the future for upcoming trial information.

 About sirolimus